alexanderadgk/AcademicBibtexGraph/README.md

 python createGraph --file=inputLibary.bib --key=<YOURKEY> --output=output\firstGraph.graphml
 python visualizeGraph --file=output\firstGraph.graphml --output=output\firstPlot.pdf
 ```
 The first command creates a graphml file, while the second one makes a visualization as PDF.
-You can also visualize the graphml-File with a tool like Gephi.
+You can also visualize the graphml-file with a tool like Gephi.

 ### createGraph.py